saltukozelgul/Movie_Flip/README.md

 This is a React app built with Vite.js that uses The Movie Database API to display movie information.
 The app is styled using MUI.

+## Live Demo

+You can view a live demo of the app at https://movie-flip-pi.vercel.app/.

 ## Getting Started

 To get started with the app, simply clone the repo and run `npm install` to install the required dependencies.